-The gap between PP attendance and non-PP attendance was higher last year than the previous 2 years as can be seen below and this means that attendance needs to be a primary focus for the current plan.
-We have opened up a Wellbeing Room this academic year to support pupils who are struggling to access school and/or manage high levels of anxiety and in the Spring term, more than 41% of the pupils using this room were PP pupils.
+The gap between PP attendance and non-PP attendance decreased last year, demonstrating that school interventions have had a positive impact.
+We made successful use of our Wellbeing Room last academic year to support pupils who were struggling to access school and/or manage high levels of anxiety.